nanxiaobei/solid-react/README.md

 # solid-react

-Kits for a SolidJS-like React
+Hooks for a SolidJS-like React